solo-io/gloo/docs/content/guides/security/auth/extauth/ldap/_index.md

    In this AuthConfig you can find the following settings:
    - The configuration points to the Kubernetes DNS name and port of the LDAP service `ldap.default.svc.cluster.local:389` that you deployed earlier.
-   - Gloo Edge looks for user entries with DNs in the format `uid=<USERNAME_FROM_HEADER>,ou=people,dc=solo,dc=io`.
+   - Gloo Gateway looks for user entries with DNs in the format `uid=<USERNAME_FROM_HEADER>,ou=people,dc=solo,dc=io`.
 This is the format of the user entry DNs the LDAP server was bootstrapped with.
    - Only members of the `cn=managers,ou=groups,dc=solo,dc=io` group can access the upstream.

    {{% /tab %}}